Salah Khalaf: Collaboration with Arafat, role in the PLO

 Khalaf met with the U.S. ambassador to Tunis as part of the U.S.-PLO dialogue, a contact that had been authorized by James Baker.
 He was a man "who had been instrumental in bringing about the shift of PLO policy toward greater pragmatism."
 Khalaf opposed Arafat's alliance with Saddam Hussein, in so far as, he argued, one could not side with an occupying power when one was fighting in one's own country against an occupation.
 It was rumoured that he had openly expressed disagreement with the Iraqi leader in face to face meetings, and vouched to stay neutral during the Persian Gulf War in 1991.

 Assassination

 Khalaf is said to have helped the CIA in an operation to break up the Abu Nidal organization.
 Defectors who split off were given refuge in Tunis by the PLO.
-On 14 January 1991, Khalaf was assassinated in the Tunisian home of Abul Hol (Hayel Abdul Hamid, the security head of Fatah), by a Palestinian guard, Hamza Abu Zaid who was a plant from Abu Nidal's group.
-Zaid shot Khalef in the head, along with Abul Hol and another PLO operative.
+On 14 January 1991, Khalaf was assassinated in the Tunisian home of Abu Hol (Hayel Abdul Hamid, the security head of Fatah), by a Palestinian guard, Hamza Abu Zaid who was a plant from Abu Nidal's group.
+Zaid shot Khalef in the head, along with Abul Hol and another PLO operative and an aide to Khalaf, Fakhri Al Omari.

 Palestinians generally reacted by blaming Abu Nidal for the murder, since he was backed by Iraq, and Zaid later confessed to being in contact with Nidal.
 While Seale considers Abu Nidal to certainly have been behind the murder, others think the order probably came directly from Saddam Hussein.

+A funeral service was held for Khalaf and the other two PLO officials in Tunis with the attendance of Yasser Arafat.
+Another service was held in Amman where they were buried at the martyr's cemetery.

+Personal life

+Khalaf married his cousin on 13 July 1959.
+They had six children: three daughters and three sons.